The first pattern that emerged from the “110 Miles…” discussion on the Marathon Swimmers Forum was Diana Nyad’s policy of active un-engagement.

 The first of three entries examining Diana Nyad’s bizarre response to being caught in her Manhattan lie.

 In 2011, CNN caught Diana Nyad lying about being the first woman to swim around Manhattan Island.
 In response, Nyad did not apologize for—nor even acknowledge—her deception.
-Instead, she posted a blog entry full of excuses, justifications, irrelevant information—and many more lies.
+Instead, she posted a blog entry full of excuses, justifications, irrelevant information—and more lies.
 Continue reading →

 Nyad’s “Fearless!” performance contained much of her usual crowd-pleasing poppycock, but she hit the mother lode with her original take on protective headgear.